Back to blog

 Your Least Favorite Part of the Job

-If you've been an escrow officer for more than a month, you've had the experience.
-It's day 22 of a 30-day escrow.
-Everything else is ready — title is clear, loan docs are drawn, parties are scheduled.
-And you're sitting on hold with an HOA management company, waiting for an estoppel letter that was due three days ago.
+If you've been an escrow officer for more than a month, you know exactly what I'm talking about.
+Day 22 of a 30-day escrow.
+Title is clear, loan docs are drawn, parties are scheduled.
+And you're on hold with an HOA management company, waiting for an estoppel letter that was due three days ago.

 Problem #1: Late Ordering

 This is the big one.
-Escrow officers who order HOA documents on day 7 or day 10 of the escrow are starting behind.
-By the time the management company's 10-business-day clock starts ticking, you've already burned a third of your closing timeline.
+Escrow officers who order HOA documents on day 7 or day 10 of the escrow are already behind.
+By the time the management company's 10-business-day clock starts ticking, you've burned a third of your closing timeline.
+That math doesn't work.

 The fix: Order on day one.
 The moment you open the file and confirm the property is in an HOA, place the document order.
 Before the title search.
 Before the loan estimate.
 Before anything else.